Authorization for Use of Military Force of 2001: Bush administration

 The AUMF was unsuccessfully cited by the George W. Bush administration in Hamdan v.
 Rumsfeld (2006), in which the U.S. Supreme Court ruled that the administration's military commissions at Guantanamo Bay were not competent tribunals as constituted and thus illegal.
-The Court held that President George W. Bush did not have the authority to set up the war crimes tribunals and finding the special military commissions illegal under both military justice law and the Geneva Conventions.
+The court held that President George W. Bush did not have the authority to set up the war crimes tribunals and finding the special military commissions illegal under both military justice law and the Geneva Conventions.

 In 2007, the AUMF was cited by the Department of Justice in ACLU v.
 NSA as authority for engaging in electronic surveillance without obtaining a warrant of the special court as required by the Constitution.

 Obama administration

 In 2012, journalists and activists brought a suit (Hedges v.
 Obama) against the National Defense Authorization Act for Fiscal Year 2012, in which Congress "affirms" presidential authority for indefinite detention under the AUMF and makes specific provisions as to the exercise of that authority.

-In 2016, constitutional law specialist professor Bruce Ackerman of Yale Law School said that the Obama Administration's use of the AUMF to that point had overstepped the authorized powers of the final, enacted version of the bill so as to more closely resemble the capabilities named in this draft text rejected by Congress.
+In 2016, constitutional law specialist professor Bruce Ackerman of Yale Law School said that the Obama administration's use of the AUMF to that point had overstepped the authorized powers of the final, enacted version of the bill so as to more closely resemble the capabilities named in this draft text rejected by Congress.

-Trump administration
+First Trump administration

 On June 29, 2017, a group of libertarian Republicans and Democrats on the House Appropriations Committee approved Barbara Lee's amendment to end the 2001 authorization within 240 days.
-This would have forced debate on a replacement authorization, but the amendment was removed from the bill by the Rules Committee, and the AUMF remains in effect.
+This would have forced debate on a replacement authorization, but the amendment was removed from the bill by the Rules Committee, and the AUMF remained in effect.

 In 2018, Senators Tim Kaine and Bob Corker proposed several updates to the AUMF.

 In November 2019, the AUMF was supposed to be grounds for the occupation of Kurdish-controlled Syrian oilfields, as the Trump administration sought legal authorization to maintain a presence in the area.

-Use by the U.S. Government
+Biden administration

+General Mark Miley, as chairman of the Joint Chiefs of Staff, testified in June 2021 that "2001 AUMF is the one we need to hang on to…it is the critical one for us to continue operations".

+After the Biden administration conducted airstrikes in Somalia to support the Danab Brigade against al-Shabab militants, Democratic Senator Ben Cardin, a senior member of the Senate Foreign Relations Committee, said that "What the Biden team is doing is consistent with what we've seen now in three prior administrations, but it's, to me, inconsistent with the intent of Congress" and called on the administration to "submit a new authorization for the use of military force".
+Some Republicans supported the strikes, with Senator Marco Rubio, vice-chair of the Senate Intelligence Committee, saying "I don't think the president needs a law passed by Congress in order to target terrorists who are posing a threat to the United States, no matter where they are in the world".